The Race to Respond

 - Graham Construction

 Who can take part?

 Men and women of all ages are invited to take part in the Race to Respond.
-Because of CARE’s expertise in the shelter side of disaster response we do have a high number of participants from the Construction and Engineering sector but we actively encourage members with similar skills from other industries to take part too.
+Because of CARE’s expertise in the shelter side of disaster response we do have a high number of participants from the Built Environment Sector but we actively encourage members with similar skills from other industries to take part too.

 How many people do we need to take part?

 A team should be made up of 4 members.
 Within the team you will need to appoint a team leader to co-ordinate the group and liaise with us throughout your planning and preparation.

 There is a registration fee of £30 per person, payable at the time of sign up, and your team fundraising target will be set at a minimum of £300 per person.
 Registration fees and sponsorship can be covered in full or in part by a direct company donation.
 Contact the events team if this is of interest and we can arrange this.